 Ferenc Almássy is the founder and editor-in-chief of the Visegrád Post.
 He is an independent Franco-Hungarian journalist specialised in Central Europe, France and migration related issues.
-He is also the Central European correspondent for TV Libertés and a writer for the Hungarian weekly paper “Magyar Demokrata” and the daily "Magyar Nemzet".
+He is also the Central European correspondent for TV Libertés and a occasional writer for the Hungarian weekly paper “Magyar Demokrata” and the daily "Magyar Nemzet".

 Nicolas de Lamberterie is a former student of the Strasbourg Political Studies Institute and a History graduate.
 He is a journalist for TV Libertés and Central Europe correspondent for other media mediums.
 He has covered numerous stories and articles covering Hungarian or Central European politics, notably the Balkan route taken by migrants during the 2015 Migrant Crisis.

 Olivier Bault is a Frenchman that has been living in Poland since the early 1990s and he is the correspondent in Warsaw for both the Visegrád Post and the French daily newspaper “Présent”.
 An independent journalist that follows Polish and European current affairs, he also writes for the Polish daily newspaper “Do Rzeczy” and for the the Wacław Felczak Institute of Polish-Hungarian Cooperation’s web-site kurier.plus.